rodzera/open-mfa/README.md

 ### Staging

 Inside `/deploy/docker-compose` directory:
-* Rename the `.env.example` file to `.env` and replace the variables with real values.
+* Copy the `.env.example` file to `staging/.env` and replace the variables with real values.
 * Run `make staging-up` to start the stack.
 * The application will be available at: `https://${DNS_DOMAIN}`